Expatel/migrate-mongo/README.md

 module.exports = {
   mongodb: {
     // TODO Change (or review) the url to your MongoDB:
+    // Could be in form {"env":"ENVIRONMENT_VARIABLE"}
     url: "mongodb://localhost:27017",

     // TODO Change this to your database name:
+    // Could be in form {"env":"ENVIRONMENT_VARIABLE"}
     databaseName: "YOURDATABASENAME",

     options: {